Georacer/Pure-MatSU/README.md

 It is a free-running simulation, meaning that it will execute as fast as it can, according to the capabilities of your system.
 It is not locked to a real-time clock.

+It provides for fixed time-step with Forward-Euler integration, or the use of Matlab's ode45 and ode15s solvers.

 Please use the version releases to ensure that your downloaded version is as bug-free as possible and has updated documentation.

 ## User Instructions